History of philosophy: 20th century

-Analytic
+Analytic philosophy

 George Edward Moore (1873–1958) was one of the founding figures of analytic philosophy.
 He emphasized the importance of common sense and used it to argue against radical forms of philosophical skepticism.
 Moore was particularly influential in the field of ethics, where he claimed that our actions should promote the good.
 He argued that the concept of "good" cannot be defined in terms of other concepts and that whether something is good can be known through intuition.

 Gottlob Frege was one of the pioneers of analytic philosophy.

 Gottlob Frege (1848–1925) was another pioneer of the analytic tradition.
 His development of modern symbolic logic had a significant impact on subsequent philosophers, even outside the field of logic.
 Frege employed these advances in his attempt to prove that arithmetic can be reduced to logic, a thesis known as logicism.
 The logicist project of Bertrand Russell (1872–1970) was even more ambitious since it included not only arithmetic but also geometry and analysis.
 Although their attempts were very fruitful, they did not fully succeed, as additional axioms beyond those of logic are required.
 In the philosophy of language, Russell's theory of definite descriptions was influential.
-It explains how to make sense of paradoxical expressions like "the present King of France," which do not refer to any existing entity.
+It explains how to make sense of paradoxical expressions like "the present King of France", which do not refer to any existing entity.
 Russell also developed the theory of logical atomism, which was further refined by his student Ludwig Wittgenstein (1889–1951).
 According to Wittgenstein's early philosophy, as presented in the Tractatus Logico-Philosophicus, the world is made up of a multitude of atomic facts.
 The world and language have the same logical structure, making it possible to represent these facts using propositions.
 Despite the influence of this theory, Wittgenstein came to reject it in his later philosophy.
 He argued instead that language consists of a variety of games, each with its own rules and conventions.
 According to this view, meaning is determined by usage and not by referring to facts.